skeeto/w64devkit/README.md

 * [Ccache][ccache] : compiler cache

 It is an MSVCRT toolchain with pthreads, C++11 threads, and OpenMP.
-All included runtime components are static. **Docker/Podman is not required to use the development kit**.
+All included runtime components are static. **Docker is not required to use the development kit**.
 It's merely a reliable, clean environment for building the kit itself.

 ## Build